15 Tips and Tricks for Storing Holiday Decorations

 Hose Reel for Holiday Lights

-String holiday lights around the yard easily and tangle-free from getting tangled by rolling all the strings onto a portable hose reel with wheels and a handle.
+String holiday lights around the yard easily and free from getting tangled by rolling all the strings onto a portable hose reel with wheels and a handle.
 Store them in the garage or shed, someplace where they can’t be bumped or broken.
+The hose reel method works best with long strings, such as the lights you use on the roof or throughout the yard.

 Label Tree Layers